 To get a performance fit, securely buckle your boots and stand straight up.
 Your toes should be up against the front of the boot when standing straight.

 Advanced and expert skiers want a tight, snug fit to achieve the best possible performance.
 You should go for a high-performance fit if you want to get the absolute most out of your ski boots.

 This fit will sacrifice a little bit of comfort, but it will pay off if you ski at high levels.
 Again, stand up straight in your ski boots.
 Your toes should be just slightly scrunched up at the front.

 If you ski with any regularity, you’re going to spend a lot of time in your boots.
 While old boots were a chore to put on and often uncomfortable to wear, modern design and technology have improved both comfort and performance.
 That being said, the proper fit is absolutely essential to your skiing experience.

 No matter how comfortable your boots are, always remember that there’s a break-in period with ski boots that can last as long as five days.

 If they still hurt your feet after that, you might want to go back to where you bought them to get some expert advice on how to fix the issues.

 Do you have any boot fitting tips?
 What kind of fit do you like in your ski boots?
-Let us know in the comments below.
+Let me know in the comments below.